Fetal Alcohol Spectrum Disorder Services

 Our goal is to enhance quality of life of the children, youth, adults and families of Northwestern Ontario through diagnostic assessment and facilitation of services.

-The FASD Diagnostic clinic, supported by FIREFLY, is a collaborative project between 11 different organizations: Giishkaandago’Ikwe Health Services, Creighton Youth Services, FIREFLY, Kenora Association for Community Living, Kenora and Rainy River District Child & Family Services, Kenora Chiefs Advisory, Lake of the Woods District Hospital Community Programs, Meno Ya Win Health Care, Northwestern Health Unit, Sioux Lookout First Nations Health Authority, Waasegiizhig Nanaandawe’Iyewigamig.
+The FASD Diagnostic clinic, supported by FIREFLY, is a collaborative project between 11 different organizations: Giishkaandago’Ikwe Health Services, Creighton Youth Services, FIREFLY, Kenora Association for Community Living, Kenora Chiefs Advisory, Lake of the Woods District Hospital Community Programs, Meno Ya Win Health Care, Rainy River District School Board, Sioux Lookout First Nations Health Authority, Waasegiizhig Nanaandawe’Iyewigamig.

 What we do